Pello Revo Review

 PROS:

-• Upright positioning and narrow frame provide a comfortable and natural fit for beginning riders
+• Narrow frame provides a comfortable and natural fit for young riders

 • Knobby tires for great traction and better cushioning on all-terrain conditions